filfreire/filfreire.github.io/_posts/2021-01-24-quality_bandits.md

 ________

 _If you read this far, thank you.
 Feel free to reach out to me with comments, ideas, grammar errors, and suggestions via any of my social media.
-Until next time, stay safe, take care!_
+Until next time, stay safe, take care!
+If you are up for it, you can also <a href="https://www.buymeacoffee.com/filipefreire">buy me a coffee ☕</a>_